NewcastleRSE/CARA/README.md

     grunt serve
     ```

+7. To seed the applciation with a completed report, copy the JSON from `app/data/example-report.json` into your browser's application storage.
+Use a key of `rca-assessment-0` and a value of the copied JSON.

 ## Production Build

 The production build can be done in either Docker or the local environment using the instructions above.